Timothy D. DeGiusti

-Timothy D. DeGiusti (born March 3, 1962) is the chief United States district judge of the United States District Court for the Western District of Oklahoma as well as the judge of the United States Foreign Intelligence Surveillance Court.
+Timothy D. DeGiusti (born March 3, 1962) is a United States district judge of the United States District Court for the Western District of Oklahoma as well as a judge of the United States Foreign Intelligence Surveillance Court.

 Education and career

 DeGiusti was born in Oklahoma City and attended Douglas High School.
+His father was a first-generation Italian American who owned a floor installing business and his mother was a nurse.
 DeGiusti served as an officer in the Army National Guard/U.S. Army Reserve from 1981 to 2003, including as a military lawyer in the Judge Advocate General's Corps.
 He received a Bachelor of Arts degree from the University of Oklahoma in 1985 and a Juris Doctor from the University of Oklahoma College of Law in 1988.
 In 2018 he received a Master of Laws degree from Duke University Law School.
 He was in private practice in Oklahoma City from 1988 to 1990 and again from 1993 to 2007.
 He was a Trial counsel, U.S. Army, JAG Corps from 1990 to 1993.
 He was an adjunct professor of law at the University of Oklahoma College of Law from 1998 to 2003.